Give equity in chances

 - Veronica Torassa?

 - I'm an engineer.
-I call just to let you know that in February we are going to put Internet in all schools in Azul.
+I call just to let you know that in February we are going to put the Internet in all schools in Azul.

 I started to shout.
 My daughter thought I'm going crazy.

 But that was still not enough...
 During the following years Veronica managed to take some of Azulian students to Spain and invite Spanish children to her own house, starting collaborations among different schools of the two countries.
 Next big step will be to replicate this system.
 It's not easy, schools in rural areas are not really interesting for those who provide money.
 But Veronica is unstoppable.
 Whatever comes to her mind, it will sooner or later become reality.
-And she was like this since her childhood.
+And she has been like this since her childhood.